kwicz/market-motors-vite/DEPLOYMENT.md

-# Railway Deployment Guide - Market Motors
+# Deployment Guide - Market Motors

-This project has been reorganized into separate frontend and backend services for Railway deployment.
+This project is ready for fullstack deployment using Docker.
+(Fly.io deployment instructions will be added here.)

 ## 📁 Project Structure